trevorstephens/gplearn/doc/advanced.rst

 Genetic programming is inherently an iterative process.
 One generation undergoes genetic operations with other members of the same generation in order to produce the next.
-When ran in parallel, the individuals of the next generation are created independently of the rest, but the generations themselves must be completed before the next step can begin.
+When ran in parallel, gplearn splits the genetic operations into equal-sized batches that run in parallel, but the generations themselves must be completed before the next step can begin.
 For example, with three threads and three generations the processing would look like this: